Top Navigation

 John Gregson was the son of George and Jane Gregson, née Bannister.
 Both parents were born at Preston, Lancashire.

-1881 Wrexham, Denbighshire Census: 27, Manley Road - John Gregson, aged 1 year, born Wellington, Salop, son of George and Jane Gregson.
+1881 Wrexham, Denbighshire Wales Census: 27, Manley Road - John Gregson, aged 1 year, born Wellington, Salop, son of George and Jane Gregson.

-1891 Wrexham, Denbighshire Census: 26, York Street - John Gregson, aged 11 years, born Wellington, Salop, son of George and Jane Gregson.
+1891 Wrexham, Denbighshire Wales Census: 26, York Street - John Gregson, aged 11 years, born Wellington, Salop, son of George and Jane Gregson.

 John was married to Gertrude Jones in 1900.

-1901 Wrexham, Denbighshire Census: 1, Hughes Court, York Street - John Gregson, aged 21 years, born Wellington, Shropshire, husband of Gertrude Gregson.
+1901 Wrexham, Denbighshire Wales Census: 1, Hughes Court, York Street - John Gregson, aged 21 years, born Wellington, Shropshire, husband of Gertrude Gregson.

-1911 Wrexham, Denbighshire Census: 1, Mount Street - John Gregson, aged 31 years, born Wellington, Shropshire, husband of Gertrude Gregson.
+1911 Wrexham, Denbighshire Wales Census: 1, Mount Street - John Gregson, aged 31 years, born Wellington, Shropshire, husband of Gertrude Gregson.

-British Army WW1 Medal Rolls Index Cards: Cpl John Gregson, 266754, West Riding Regiment.
+British Army WW1 Medal Rolls Index Cards: Cpl John Gregson, 266754, W. Rid.
+R.

 John is commemorated on the bronze plaques in Wrexham Memorial Hall and on the Midland Railway War Memorial at Derby.